DEVELOPMENTAL APPLIANCES IN CARY, NC

-Stanley Dentistry offers developmental appliances, also known as functional appliances, to gently guide the teeth or jaw into the desired position.
-Developmental appliances are corrective and supportive braces that are prescribed to promote growth of the face, maxillary arch, mandibular arch while aligning the jaw and teeth.
+Stanley Dentistry offers developmental appliances (orthodontic services that are also known as functional appliances) to gently guide the teeth or jaw into the desired position.
+Developmental appliances are corrective and supportive braces that our doctors prescribe to children or teens to promote proper growth of the face, maxillary arch, and mandibular arch.
+In doing this, the teeth and jaw also become more naturally aligned.

-Developmental appliances are best used in developing children and teenagers.
-Most developmental appliances are worn for nine to twelve months.
+Our doctors typically use developmental appliances for developing children and teenagers.
+Patients typically wear developmental appliances for nine to twelve months.

 Maxillary Growth Appliances